BATTLE OF ARRAS (IWM 1917 film) with a new Choral / Orchestral Score

 ABOUT THE FILM & MUSIC

+The third in a trilogy of official feature-length films restored by the Imperial War Museum (Battle of the Somme, Ancre and Arras) all scored by Laura Rossi.
 ‘The German Retreat and Battle of Arras documents the British Army’s great offensive on the Western front during the Easter period in 1917.
 This third instalment in a trilogy of official films on the French and Belgian campaigns was the most visually successful, as evidenced by the new digital restoration undertaken in a collaboration between the London Imperial War Museum (IWM) and the University of Udine.